Elm Island Lake vs Ripple Lake

 Verdict

 Both lakes earn the same Grade D. The tiebreakers come down to clarity (Elm Island Lake: 4 ft, Ripple Lake: 4.5 ft) and what you want from the lake.
-Elm Island Lake has fewer fish species than Ripple Lake.
+Elm Island Lake matches its peer on species count.